MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 REGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, 'CronusTableConnection', 'Server=cronus.database.windows.net;Initial Catalog=fabrikamdb;User ID=admin;Password=P@ssword123!;');
 ```

-#### Using the New-NAVTableConnection cmdlet
+### Using the New-NAVTableConnection cmdlet
-The New-NAVTableConnection cmdlet adds table connection information to a table in the [!INCLUDE[navnow](includes/navnow_md.md)] database that is connected to a specified [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance.
+The New-NAVTableConnection cmdlet adds the table connection information to a table in the [!INCLUDE[navnow](includes/navnow_md.md)] database.
 In a multitenant deployment, information about the connections is added to a table in the application database.
 Unlike using the REGISTERTABLECONNECTION function, you do not have to provide the connection string to the external database; only the database information.
 The actual connection string will be automatically determined.

 To register a table connection, start the [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)], and then run the following command: